-- 1. Details of Director/Directors responsible for BR - (a) Details of the Director responsible for implementation of the BR policy/policies:
+- 1. Details of Director/Directors responsible for BR - Details of the Director responsible for implementation of the BR policy/policies:

-Sr. No. Particulars Details
+Particulars Details

+No.

-1 DIN Number 00088831
+1 DIN Number 00422067

-2 Name Mr. Jehangir N. Wadia
+2 Name Dr. (Mrs.) Minnie Bodhanwala

-3 Designation Managing Director
+3 Designation Director

-(b) Details of the BR head:
+Details of the BR head: